KLRit/jupytermathstackcontainer/README.md

       from jupyter_server.auth import passwd; passwd()

 inside a notebook code cell (python/sage kernel) and replacing the hashed password string in the above docker run command.
-Use a random password and save it in your browser, this is only for additional security against non-local access.
+Use a random password and save it in your browser, this password is only for additional security against non-local access.

 ## License